RakhithJK/spyder-ide-spyder-wiki/GSoC-2019-Ideas.md

 ### Motivation

-Although Jupyter notebooks are a great reporting facility, they have a really critical problem that for reproducibility: cells can be executed in any order, which can cause that the results present in a report depend on the current state of evaluation.
+Although Jupyter notebooks are a great reporting facility, they have a really critical problem that affects reproducibility: cells can be executed in any order, which can cause that the results present in a report depend on the current state of evaluation.
 That's why sometimes is preferable a tool that uses a linear and repeatable order of execution.

 ### Expected Skills